 - Anticipate adverse events (e.g. hospital-acquired complications, nephrotoxic medications, anemia, or hyperkalemia)

 Programs can be designed to achieve these goals but without the capabilities that AI provides, they will be unable to systematically improve outcomes and will not succeed in a value-based care paradigm.

-For more information about the complementary technologies and competencies required for a value-based healthcare system, you can download our white paper, Precision Health Intelligence.
+For more information about the complementary technologies and competencies required for a value-based healthcare system, download our white paper, Precision Health Intelligence.